MS Dhoni: Debut and early years

-Dhoni became a regular in the Indian side after the home series against South Africa in November 2005.
+Dhoni became a regular in the Indian team after the home series against South Africa in November 2005.
 In December 2005, Dhoni was awarded a "B" grade contract by the BCCI.
 Dhoni made his test debut in the same month against Sri Lanka during their tour of India at Chennai.
 Dhoni scored 30 runs in his debut match, that was marred by rain and ended in a draw.
 Dhoni made his maiden half-century in the second test leading to an Indian win.
 Dhoni played all the matches in the subsequent tour of Pakistan scoring 219 runs in five ODI matches and 179 runs in five tests including his maiden test century in the second test in Faisalabad.
 He scored 106 runs across three tests in the home series against England in March 2006 and 177 runs in five ODI series that followed.
 Dhoni dropped multiple catches and missed dismissal chances including a key stumping opportunity of Andrew Flintoff which led to criticism of his wicket-keeping.

 In the DLF Cup 2006-07, Dhoni scored 43 runs as the team lost twice in three games and did not qualify for the finals.
 In the 2006 ICC Champions Trophy, India lost to West Indies and Australia, though Dhoni scored a half-century against West Indies and failed to make it to the knock out stage.
 In the ODI series in South Africa in November 2006, Dhoni scored 139 runs in four matches in the series loss.
 In the test series that followed, Dhoni scored 114 runs in two tests including a first test victory in South Africa in the first test, but was ruled out of the third test with injury.
 Dhoni made his T20 international debut in December 2006 against South Africa at Johannesburg.
 Dhoni was subsequently named in the ODI team of the year by the ICC for 2006.